mahnoornav/2AA4-team-24/README.md

      - Locate Assignment_2/RevisedCatanCode
      - Run Demonstrator.java

-This will the run the simulator and display the game terminal.
+This will the run the simulator and display the game on the terminal.
+You can interact with game through command line prompts.